digitraceslab/niimpy/docs/about/schema.rst

 Data is in a tabular (relational) format.
 A row is an observation, and columns are properties of observations.
-(At this level of abstraction, an "observation" may be one sensor observation, or some data which contains a package of multiple observations).
+(At this level of abstraction, an "observation" may be one measurement, or processed combination of multiple measurements).

 In Niimpy, this is internally stored and handled as a pandas.DataFrame.
 The schema naturally maps to the columns/rows of